Return to top

 🥘 Ingredients

-This vegan potato pancakes recipe calls for five main ingredients found at your local grocery store.
-Here’s what you need.
+This vegan potato pancakes recipe calls for 5 main ingredients found at my local grocery store.
+Here’s what I need.

 Ingredients for vegan potato pancakes on a white background.